sammdec/theme-ui-native/README.md

 ## `sx` prop

-The `sx` prop works idenitcally to Theme UI's `sx` prop, accepting style objects to add styles directly to an element in JSX, with theme-aware functionality.
+The `sx` prop works similarly to Theme UI's `sx` prop, accepting style objects to add styles directly to an element in JSX, with theme-aware functionality.
 Using the `sx` prop for styles means that certain properties can reference values defined in your theme object.
 This is intended to make keeping styles consistent throughout your app the easy thing to do.

 The `sx` prop only works in modules that have defined a custom pragma at the top of the file, which replaces the default `React.createElement` function.
 This means you can control which modules in your application opt into this feature without the need for a Babel plugin or additional configuration.